-This is a one-year term position with a possibility of renewal.
+This is a one-year term position with strong potential for renewal.

 Salary Grade: 053

 Union: 55 - Hvd Union Cler & Tech Workers

 College background or equivalent work experience, preferably in biology, bioengineering, biochemistry or related field with relevant work experience in an academic or industrial setting.